-Plan Category (1) Number of securities to be issued upon exercise of outstanding options, warrantis and rights a exer out o war Weighted- werage ccise price of astanding ptions, rants and rights (3) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in Column (1)) Equity compensation plans approved by security holders ^(a) 7,862,465 \$ 37.66 2,609,897(b) Equity compensation plans not approved by security holders 27,819 (on e for one) Total 7,890,284 - 2,609,897
+D. C. (1) Number of securities to be issued upon exercise of outstanding options, a exer out o war Veighted- verage cise price of standing ptions, rants and (3) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected Plan Category warrants and rights ı rights in Column (1)) Equity compensation plans approved by security holders(a) 7,862,465 \$ 37.66 2,609,897(b) Equity compensation plans not approved by security holders 27.819 (on e for one) ., (011 C 101 011 C) 2 600 005 Total 7,890,284 2,609,897

-(a) The numbers in columns (1) and (2) of this row contemplate all shares that could potentially be issued as a result of outstanding grants under the 2005 Stock Incentive Plan as of December 31, 2013.
+- (a) The numbers in columns (1) and (2) of this row contemplate all shares that could potentially be issued as a result of outstanding grants under the 2005 Stock Incentive Plan as of December 31, 2013.
 (For more information, see Note 12 to the Consolidated Financial Statements.)
 Column (1) includes (i) 162,967 shares of common stock that could be issued for the Common Stock Units outstanding under the Deferred Compensation Program for Non-Employee Directors and (ii) 999,952 shares that could be issued for the 499,976 performance awards outstanding under the Long-Term Incentive Compensation Program (a program under the 2005 Stock Incentive Plan).
-The calculation in column (2) does not include the Common stock Units since the weighted average exercise price for Common Stock Units is one for one; that is, one share of common stock will be given in exchange for each unit of such phantom stock accumulated through the date of the director's retirement.
-Also, the calculation in column (2) does not include the performance awards since the weighted average exercise price for one to two for one; that is, performance awards may result in up to 999,952 shares of common stock being issued (two for one), or some lesser number of shares (including zero shares of common stock issued), depending upon the Corporation's common stock performance versus that of a peer group of companies.

-(b) Represents shares available under the 2005 Stock Incentive Plan.
+The 5,207,288 outstanding stock options reported in column (1) have a weighted average remaining term of 7.5 years.
+The calculation in column (2) does not include the Common Stock Units since the weighted average exercise price for Common Stock Units is one for one; that is, one share of common stock will be given in exchange for each unit of such phantom stock accumulated through the date of the director's retirement.
+Also, the calculation in column (2) does not include the performance awards since the weighted average exercise price for performance awards can range from zero for one to two for one; that is, performance awards may result in up to 999,952 shares of common stock being issued (two for one), or some lesser number of shares (including zero shares of common stock issued), depending upon the Corporation's common stock performance versus that of a peer group of companies. - (b) Represents shares available under the 2005 Stock Incentive Plan.
+In general, each stock option, purchase right and appreciation right reduces the number of shares available by one share, and all other awards reduce the number of shares available by 1.64 shares.
+For more information see "Share Reserve and Fungible Plan Design" on page 32.